Ly0nZ/equipment_tracker/README.md

-*Project utilizes 4 CRUD methods with Mongoose.
+Project utilizes Create Retrieve Update Delete methods with Mongoose.
 Application tracks business assets (specifically hardware equipment).

 GET '/' Displays all of the equipment.
 GET '/equipment/:id' Displays information about one piece of equipment.